euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Although having more than one controller is disallowed when the account status check is performed, multiple controllers can be transiently attached while these checks are deferred.
 As long as all or all but one controllers release themselves during the execution of the batch, the account status check will succeed.

+### Require Immediate

+Inside a batch, account status checks are defered and only checked at the end.
+However, in some cases it is desirable to immediately check an account's status using `requireAccountStatusCheckNow`.
+If the specified account has a controller, this vault's `checkAccountStatus` is immediately invoked to determine if the account has a valid status.

+If valid, the account is removed from the account status deferal set (if present), so it will not be checked again at the end of the batch.
+However, any future operations in the same batch that require a (non-immediate) status check will re-add it to the set, and the status will be checked at the end of the batch.

+Some use-cases are:

+* If a vault wants to prevent providing flash loans for whatever reason, it can require the account be healthy immediately following a borrow.
+* If a batch creator believes there is a possibility that an account will be unhealthy after an operation (perhaps because of changes to chain state between transaction creation and inclusion times), it may make sense to check this account's health immediately, before performing other operations.
+This will save gas by failing the transaction early.

+### Forgiveness

+If a controller wants to waive the liquidity check for an account it is controlling, it can "forgive" an account.
+This removes it from the set of accounts that will be checked at the end of batch.
+Controllers can only forgive accounts that they are the sole controller of.

+Needless to say, this functionality should be used with care.
+It should only be necessary in certain advanced liquidation flows where an unhealthy account is impersonated but the seizure of funds is still not enough to bring the account to a sufficiently healthy level to pass the account status check.

+When doing so, it is important that vaults verify that no *other* collaterals have unexpectedly been withdrawn during the seizure, in the event that a vault makes any external calls in its transfer/withdraw/etc method.

 ## Vault Status Checks